raspberrypilearning/fetching-the-weather/worksheet.md

       'weather_stn_name': 'ACRG_ROOF'}]
     ```

-1. What you're seeing is the unique id of the station, it's location in the world using `longitude` and `latitude` (You can learn about this in [worksheet2](worksheet2.md)), and the name of the weather station.
+1. What you're seeing is the unique ID of the station, its location in the world using `longitude` and `latitude` (You can learn about this in [worksheet2](worksheet2.md)), and the name of the Weather Station.

-1. For the next part, you're going to need to pick a weather station to fetch the weather from.
+1. For the next part, you're going to need to pick a Weather Station to fetch the weather from.
 Scroll up and down the list and pick a `weather_stn_id` that you'd like to have a look at.

-## Fetching the latest weather.
+## Fetching the latest weather

-Now that you have a weather station to look at, you can learn how to fetch the last weather recording from that station.
+Now that you have a Weather Station to look at, you can learn how to fetch the last weather recording from that station.

-This is again handled using the RESTful API of the weather station database.
-This time the URL you need is made up of two parts.
-The first tells the database that you are requesting the latest measurements.
+This is again handled using the RESTful API of the Weather Station database.
+This time, the URL you need is made up of two parts.
+The first tells the database that you're requesting the latest measurements:

     ``` html
 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getlatestmeasurements/'
     ```
-To the end of this you need to add the id of the weather station you wish to access.
+You need to add the ID of the Weather Station you wish to access to the end of this.
 For example:

     ``` html
     'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getlatestmeasurements/1648902
     ```

 1. Create a new Python file again, by clicking on `File` > `New File`.
-1. Once again you'll need the `requests` and `json` modules, as well as `pprint`
+1. Once again, you'll need the `requests` and `json` modules, as well as `pprint`:

     ``` python
     from requests import get